Our Essential Services

 How to Apply for a Social Security Number as a Foreigner

 As you will be applying for a social security number as a foreigner, you will need:

-This applies if you have a residence visa.
-If you have a work visa, you will need to add:
+If you already have a work visa, you will also need:

-- Proof of having a bank account in New Zealand (containing your name and account number)
+- proof of a bank account in New Zealand (containing your name and account number).

 Once you have all the required documents with you, you can complete the online application form or the equivalent physical copy (form IR742) found in local post offices (PostShops) in New Zealand.

 Once your application is processed, you will receive your IRD number within two days by email or text, or within twelve days via mail.

 New Zealand has a welfare system in place which cares for its citizens and residents.
 In general, you would need to have lived in the country for two years to be entitled to these benefits.